thua919/thua919.github.io/index.md

       I am currently a research intern at <a href="https://research.google/locations/zurich">Google Zurich</a>
       with a topic on generative AI and digital humans.
 I was a research engineer intern at
       <a href="https://www.metacareers.com/v2/locations/zurich">Meta Zurich</a> with a topic on 3D object detection.
-      I was a overseas researcher at the <a href="https://www.iis.u-tokyo.ac.jp/en">Institute of Industrial Science (IIS)</a>,
+      I was an overseas researcher at the <a href="https://www.iis.u-tokyo.ac.jp/en">Institute of Industrial Science (IIS)</a>,
       <a href="https://www.u-tokyo.ac.jp/en">The University of Tokyo</a> (東京大学),
       supervised by <a href="https://sites.google.com/ut-vision.org/ysato">Prof. Sato Yoichi</a>,
       funded by <a href="https://www.jsps.go.jp/english/e-fellow">Japan Society for the Promotion of Science (JSPS)</a> fellowships.